 This advice column offers opinions about the peskier aspects of working in the nonprofit sector .

-I work at a growing nonprofit with a small board.
-We have only a handful of paid staff.
-The bulk of our work is carried out by volunteers and community partners.
+I work at a growing nonprofit with a small and passionately committed board.
+We have only a handful of paid staff; therefore, the bulk of our work is carried out by volunteers and community partners.
 As a result, the board tends to take a very active role in the organization, for better and for worse.

-As a staff member, I'm grateful for the work they do — but all too often the board wants input on our day-to-day operations.
+As a staff member, I'm grateful for the work they do but all too often the board wants to provide personal input on our day-to-day operations.
 This concerns me for three reasons:

-- Their sustainability with this level of engagement (as board members, volunteers and donors)
+- Their sustainability at this level of engagement (as board members, volunteers and donors)

 - Our overall balance (keeping the board focused on our strategic mission and external development, not bogged down in the weeds)

-I've voiced these concerns to my executive director on several occasions, but the response has been that this situation has developed over time and will take time to correct — unless we're willing to lose vital board members.
+I've voiced these concerns to my Executive Director on several occasions, but the response has been that this situation has developed over time and will take time to correct — unless we're willing to lose these vital board members.
 What do you suggest?
-What strategies can we, the staff, use to build a happy team balance and avoid both staff and board burnout?
+What strategies can we, the staff, use to build a harmonious team balance and avoid both staff and board burnout?

 Kathryn says ...

-Allowing board members to interfere in day-to-day decisions can result in great staff members quickly jumping ship.
+Allowing board members to interfere in day-to-day decisions can result in great staff members prematurely jumping ship.
 Staff members need to know to whom they report and that should be one person (and not a board member)!
-And I hate to say it, but this is your executive director's fault — and his or her responsibility to change.

-Of course we all appreciate the dedicated board member, but in this case it's not helpful.
-Your board members are hindering successful task completion.
+Of course we all appreciate the dedicated board member, but in your scenario they are not being helpful.
+Your described board member behavior is hindering successful task completion.
 Staff morale generally suffers when the board is given permission (tacit or otherwise) to reach into your organization and influence day-to-day decisions.
 Plus, as you say, couldn't this behavior conceivably be distracting them from their real job as the key component of the nonprofit governance team?
 Yes, it could and probably is.

 Without strong leadership, your entire organization is at risk.
-If the executive director doesn't have the courage to make this stop, perhaps he or she is also in the wrong role!
+If the E.D. doesn't have the courage to make this stop, perhaps he or she is also in the wrong role.